Durable suspension training kit intended for extended use over time; our fitness expert says TRX is the industry leader.

 Versatile collection of exercise gear that works well for beginners and expert users.
-Workout guide helps beginners get started.
+The workout guide helps beginners get started.
 Sturdy straps and anchors included.
 Rubber handles provide a sturdy grip.
 Access to support and tips through the TRX mobile application.

 Does not include a wall ceiling bracket, so the range of possible exercises might be diminished.